Pak Choi Noodles

 Recipe:

-1. Cook the pak choi: Cut the pak choi in half, or in quarters for the bigger ones.
-Chop the garlic and ginger.
-Heat the olive oil in a large frying pan, and stir fry the pak choi along with garlic, ginger and chilli flakes.
-Cook for 5-7 minutes, until lightly coloured.
+1. Cut the pak choi in half (or into quarters if it's big) and chop the garlic and ginger.
+Heat the olive oil in a large frying pan, and stir-fry the pak choi with the garlic, ginger and chilli flakes.
+Cook until lightly coloured (about 5-7 minutes).
 In the meantime, mix together the cornflour, water and soy sauce.
 Deglaze the pak choi with the soy sauce mixture, and simmer for 3 minutes.

-3. Cook the eggs: Bring a saucepan (large enough to hold the eggs in a single layer) of water to a boil over medium-high heat.
+3. Bring a saucepan of water to a boil over a medium-high heat.
 Using a slotted spoon, gently lower the eggs into the water one at a time.
-Cook for 6 minutes, adjusting the heat as necessary to maintain a gentle boil.
-Meanwhile, fill a bowl with cold water and if you have some ice cubes.
-When the eggs are done cooking, transfer them to the water and chill until just slightly warm, about 2 minutes.
-Gently crack the eggs all over and peel.
+Cook for 6 minutes on a gently boil.
+Meanwhile, fill a bowl with cold water and some ice cubes.
+When the eggs are cooked, transfer them to the icy water and chill until just slightly warm (about 2 minutes).
+Carefully peel away the egg shells.

-4. Serve: Serve the noodles in a bowl, along with the pak choi and soy sauce juice.
-Place the egg on top, along with fresh coriander and sesame seeds.
+4. Serve the noodles in a bowl with the pak choi and soy sauce.
+Place the egg on top along with fresh coriander and sesame seeds, and enjoy.

 A bowl of Pak Choi Noodles